The King's Academy (West Palm Beach, Florida): National awards and recognition

 2017: The school's choir and dance students were selected to perform for President Donald Trump and Vice President Mike Pence at their inaugural concert.

-2017: The school's competitive cheerleading team earned National Grand Champion honors, defeating all teams, at the Fellowship of Christian Cheerleaders ("FCC") National Championships in Orlando, Florida.

 2017: For a second time, the school's musical theatre program was named one of the nation's five best by the American High School Theatre Festival, winning the award for its performance of "Les Miserables."

-2018: The school's competitive cheerleading team earned National Grand Champion honors for a second time, defeating all teams, at the Fellowship of Christian Cheerleaders ("FCC") National Championships in Orlando, Florida.

-2019: The school's competitive cheerleading team earned National Grand Champion honors for a third time, defeating all teams, at the Fellowship of Christian Cheerleaders ("FCC") National Championships in Orlando, Florida.
+2017-2020, 2022: The school's competitive cheerleading team earned five National Grand Champion honors, defeating all teams, at the Fellowship of Christian Cheerleaders ("FCC") National Championships in Orlando, Florida.

-2020: The school's competitive cheerleading team earned National Grand Champion honors for a fourth time, defeating all teams, at the Fellowship of Christian Cheerleaders ("FCC") National Championships.

-2022: The school's competitive cheerleading team earned National Grand Champion honors for a fifth time, defeating all teams, at the Fellowship of Christian Cheerleaders ("FCC") National Championships.
+2018: The school's conservatory students performed the world high school premiere of "Newsies" the musical.

 2022: The school hosted the Fox News Hannity Town Hall Special Live Event which included Governor Ron DeSantis, US Senator Marco Rubio, and US Senator Rick Scott.

+2022: TKA became the first brick-and-mortar K-12 school to earn a YouTube silver play button for 100,000 subscribers.
+By 2025, the school's @TKAWPB channel had more than 290,000 subscribers.

+2023-2024: The school's conservatory students performed the world school and world amateur premieres of Sight & Sound's "Ruth" and "Joseph" musicals, respectively.

+2024: Broadway's Jeremy Jordan performed a Christmas concert with the school's jazz ensemble.

+2025: The school earned Exemplary Accreditation from the Association of Christian Schools International (ACSI), one of approximately 25 Christian schools in the USA to earn ACSI's highest award.

+2025: Linda McMahon, U.S. Secretary of Education for President Donald Trump, nominated the school for a third National Blue Ribbon School as an Exemplary High Performing School; one of 50 private schools to receive the honor.

 Academic profile

-The King's Academy offers a college preparatory program for students from preschool to 12th grade.
-The King's Academy is fully accredited by four accrediting bodies: Southern Association of Colleges and Schools, AdvancED, the Association of Christian Schools International and the Florida Association of Christian Colleges and Schools.
-The school's most recent re-accreditation study was completed in 2013 and resulted in an extension of the school's accreditation through 2018.
+The King's Academy offers a college preparatory program for students from early childhood to 12th grade.
+The King's Academy is fully accredited by Cognia and the Association of Christian Schools International.
+The school's most recent re-accreditation study resulted in an extension of the school's exemplary accreditation through 2030.

-Secondary school
+Middle and high schools

-The King's Academy's secondary school educates students from 7th to 12th grade.
+The King's Academy's secondary schools educate students from 6th to 12th grade.
 On average, 99% of The King's Academy's graduates enter college, with 96% of graduates matriculating into a four-year university or college.
 Other graduates commit to service in the United States military branches.
+Recent commencement speakers have included Mac Powell, Bob Goff, Dr. Ben Carson, Tim Tebow, Benjamin Watson, Gov. Mike Huckabee, Sen. Marco Rubio, Rep. Brian Mast, and TKA alumni Dr. Juli Slattery, US Tax Court Judge Emin Toro, and Gary Wallace.

-The King's Academy offers 22 Advanced Placement courses and 21 hours of dual enrollment credits in partnership with Palm Beach Atlantic University.
-In 2017, the school's senior class (121 graduates) received college scholarships worth $7.3 million.
+The King's Academy offers 21 Advanced Placement courses and 39 hours of dual enrollment credits in partnership with Palm Beach Atlantic University and Southeastern University.